Property & Facility Management & Engineering

 Hines engineers track energy consumption at Hines-managed properties.
 Energy management and conservation practices occur daily as engineers balance equipment to demand loads based on weather, time of day and tenant activity.
 Utility meter tracking and reporting serves as a benchmarking tool for month-to-month, year-to-year and property-to-property comparisons.
 Hines does not set blanket reduction mandates; optimum efficiency is continually achieved by rigorous assessment and identification of strategic infrastructure improvements.

 Using a proprietary web-based application called ECOS, engineers input property information, certifications, monthly utilities cost and consumption totals, degree days and average occupancy.

 The U.S. Environmental Protection Agency’s ENERGY STAR program includes an energy performance rating system for commercial buildings.
 In 1999, Hines became the first international and privately held real estate company in the world to commit to ENERGY STAR.
 Since then, Hines has earned labels for 316 buildings representing more than 127.8 million square feet.
 Hines’ specific ENERGY STAR strategy and initiatives are led by the ENERGY STAR Management Group (ESMG).
 This team, formed in 2001, consists of engineering leaders from Hines’ central headquarters and every U.S. Hines business region who have developed special networks with their engineering colleagues to support firm-wide energy conservation goals.

-Comparison of Hines ENERGY STAR-labeled buildings to the national median6:
+Comparison of Hines ENERGY STAR-labeled Buildings to the National Median8

 |$1.47||energy cost savings per sf per year|

 reduction in CO2e